Teachers’ Resources

 Recommendations and the Student Showcase

-At the end of each term, we will ask you to provide individualised recommendations for student progression (via.
-Don).
+At the end of each term, we will ask you to provide individualised recommendations for student progression to the students.
 We provide recommendations for future courses rather than evaluations (or graduation status) because we are not experts in the students’ experience.
 We establish that students need to use discernment in judging whether or not they are ready to proceed.

 It’s important that teachers normalise repetition of courses and establishing fundamental skills before moving on.
 Teachers should normalise this as early as Week 2.
 We want students to feel there is value in repetition and mastery rather than just pursuing more advanced courses, and we want to manage expectations around linear progression.